Home

 WHY?

 SETUP IS EVERYTHING!
 Being able to adjust the throttle and pitch curves to tamer values when learning to fly a collective pitch heli is crucial to your success.
-With the advent of electronic CCPM swash mixing , doing this the "old fashion" way by adjusting servo arm and push rod lengths to change the travel limits is very difficult if not impossible because of the inherent swash plate variation issues that almost always come into play.
-Electric power also requires changing throttle output rates (throttle curves) to correctly produce the correct power for a given main rotor pitch angle.
+With the advent of electronic CCPM swash mixing , doing this the "old fashion" way by adjusting servo arm and push rod lengths to change the travel limits is not possible because of the inherent swash plate variation issues that come into play and overall loss of cyclic movement if you reduce collective.
+Electric power also requires changing throttle output rates (throttle curves) to correctly produce the correct power for a given main rotor pitch angle or at least smooth out the throttle response for less torque induced yaw.

 Add to that the issues of setting up and leveling a CCPM swashplate correctly .
 I honestly know no other way to achieve a correct & level CCPM swash setup without using a computerized radio.